Declaration of Human Duties and Responsibilities

 The Declaration of Human Duties and Responsibilities (DHDR) was written for reinforcing the implementation of human rights under the auspices of the UNESCO and the interest of the Office of the United Nations High Commissioner for Human Rights and was proclaimed in 1998 "to commemorate the 50th anniversary of the Universal Declaration of Human Rights (UDHR)" in the city of Valencia.
 Therefore, it is also known as the Valencia Declaration.

-Considering that a major challenge for this new century is the effective and efficient realisation of human rights for all people, and that at the same time is needed that all members of the human family strive for its fulfillment, the DHDR formulates related duties and responsibilities for our current interdependence.
-Its preamble states categorically: The effective enjoyment and implementation of human rights and fundamental freedoms are inextricably linked to the assumption of the duties and responsibilities implicit in those rights.....
+Looking toward the coming 21st century, the authors sought to address the unfinished realization of universal human rights.
+Expanding on the UDHR, the DHDR formulates related duties and responsibilities related to relationships between people and states.

-After fifty years of the adoption of the UDHR and following human rights instruments, the point of departure of the DHDR Preamble is the shared concern regarding the lack of political will for enforcing globally human rights.
-Moreover, the DHDR takes into account the new challenges of the global scenario for translating semantically rights into duties and responsibilities.
-“Recognising the changes that new technologies, scientific development and the process of Mondialisation have brought about, and aware of the need to address their impact upon and potential consequences for human rights and fundamental freedoms“, states in its Preamble.
+The point of departure of the DHDR Preamble is the shared concern regarding the lack of political will for enforcing globally human rights fifty years after the adoption of the UDHR and following human rights instruments.
+The preamble cites existing declarations on the subject, affirms the rights of all beings, recognizes the challenges the new technologies have brought about, and recognizes specific groups in need of special mention, including women and Indigenous people.

 Its 12 chapters and 41 articles can be compared with the human rights such as formulated in the UDHR and recent initiatives that reflect a similar preoccupation for the formulation of duties and responsibilities, such as the United Nations Millennium Declaration, the Statute of Rome, the Global Compact, The Earth Charter, the Kyoto Protocol, and UNESCO declarations and conventions.